enenra/gfa/GFA - TIE-LN Starfighter/Content/description.md

 [b]Q: Can you make X Star Wars mod?[/b]
 The next GFA mod I'll be working on is a set of turrets.
 What comes after that is not set yet.

+[b]Q: Will you make more TIE variants?[/b]
+Yes!
+I'm planning on doing the interceptor and mining guild variants first of all, since those are similar enough to the base TIE to share most blocks.
+They will be released as expansion packs to this mod.

 [b]Q: Can you fix the balance of these blocks?[/b] Balance is gonna be somewhat iffy until I finish collecting feedback and information on its matchup against the X-Wing, but feedback is generally welcome.